 - Shaped handgrip

-The KFS Knife Sharpening System comes in a neat plastic case with retaining foam liner.
+The KFS Knife Sharpening System comes in a neat plastic case with a retaining foam liner.
 There’s a lot in there, plus space for optional accessories, but the heart of the system is the knife holder.
 This is a tough steel frame mounted on a wooden pistol grip, with a set of jaws at one side to hold the blade.
 The other main component is the sharpening assembly, which consists of a guide rod and a stone holder.

 The sharpening assembly is a shaped wooden block with clamps at each end, and a threaded socket to hold the guide rod.
 Four diamond sharpeners in various grades, from coarse through to extra fine, come with the kit and any one of them can be fitted to the assembly using the clamps.